nsriboonlue/BlizzardHearthstoneCardFetch/README.md

 ## Run instruction:
 -Clone code and update .env with your Blizzard Dev credentials
--run pip install -requirements.txt  (should just need flask, requests, and dotenv)
+-run pip install and grab requests, flask, and python-dotenv -python3 BlizzCodingAssignment.py
--python3 BlizzCodingAssignment.py
 -Open browser to "http://127.0.0.1:5000/hearthstone"